suhaibk9/FoodApp-React/README.md

 ## Deployment

-This project is deployed using Render.
+This project is deployed using Vercel.
 Ensure that your build command is set to:
 ```sh
 npm run build
 ```